exercism/python/concepts/decorators/about.md

 It doesn't have to have the same name of `planet`.
 If `planet` was replaced with `world` throughout the decorator, the decorater would still work.

-The inner function returns either `func` or, if `planet` equals `Pluto` it will print that Pluto is not a world.
+The inner function returns either `func` or, if `planet` equals `Pluto`, it will print that Pluto is not a planet.
-It could raise a `ValueError` instead.
+It could be coded to raise a `ValueError` instead.
 So, the inner function wraps `func`, and returns either `func` or does something that substitutes what `func` would do.
 The decorator returns the inner function.
-It does not directly return the original function.
+It does not _directly_ return the original function.
-Depending on what happens in the wrapper function, `func` may or may not be called.
+Depending on what happens in the wrapper function, `func` may or may not be returned.

+### How to write a Decorator for a function that takes an arbitrary number of arguments

-Decorators can be written for functions that use an arbitrary number of parameters by using the `*args` and `**kwargs` syntax.
+Decorators can be written for functions that take an arbitrary number of arguments by using the `*args` and `**kwargs` syntax.

 Following is an example of a decorator for a function that takes an arbitrary number of arguments: